AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 request.set_Description("test")

 # The billing method of the EIP bandwidth plan.
 # Valid values: PayByBandwidth and PayBy95.
 PayByBandwidth: The EIP bandwidth plan is charged based on bandwidth usage.
 PayBy95: The EIP bandwidth plan is charged based on the enhanced 95th percentile bandwidth.
-The default value is PayByBandwidth.
+Default value: PayByBandwidth.
 request.set_InternetChargeType("PayByBandwidth")

 # Make an API request and print the response.